 The Court expressed concern about the government’s ability to meet its burden of proof, and strong displeasure with the government’s case: “(T)he older I get,… the more distressed I am about the inability of government authorities to exercise common sense and practicality….
 (W)e’re all in this together under one of the most sacred documents in our whole concept of jurisprudence, the Constitution of the United States, to treat people fairly and justly, not to win at any cost or put the screws to somebody so we can put the screws to them.”

-The Court granted bail and ultimately the U.S. Attorney agreed to dismiss the IEEPA and AECA charges.
+After the defense investigation uncovered that U.S. law enforcement had destroyed physical evidence, the Court granted bail and ultimately the U.S. Attorney agreed to dismiss the IEEPA and AECA charges.
 Our client chose to plead guilty to the false statement charge and a sentence of time served in order to go home immediately.
 He had been in jail and away from his family for nine months, during which time he missed the birth of his first child.

 (United States v.
 Durrani, No. 1:17-cr-00024 (W.D.N.Y))